alireza97kh/MobaGameServer/README.md

 Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+License
+This project is licensed under the MIT License - see the LICENSE file for details.

+Acknowledgments
+Node.js
+Express.js
+Socket.IO
+ws
+MongoDB
+Mongoose
+Passport.js
+jsonwebtoken
+bcryptjs
+dotenv